-Net cash used in operating activities during the six months ended June 30, 2022 was \$46.8 million, consisting primarily of our net loss of \$55.8 million, adjusted for non-cash charges of \$16.9 million and net cash used by changes in our operating assets and liabilities of \$7.9 million.
-The non-cash charges were driven by \$10.3 million in stock-based compensation expense, \$2.2 million in amortization of debt issuance cost, \$2.3 million in depreciation and amortization expense, \$1.5 million in non-cash lease amortization and \$0.6 million in remeasurement of derivative and warrant liability fair value.
-Net cash used in changes in our operating assets and liabilities of \$7.9 million was primarily due to a decrease of \$5.4 million in deferred revenue due to amortization of customers' contracts during the six months ended June 30, 2022, an increase of \$3.4 million in prepaid expenses due to a prepayment for directors and officers insurance as well as our increased activity with more subscriptions and prepaid costs, a decrease in operating lease liabilities of \$2.3 million due to monthly lease payments and the maturity of some of our leases during the six months ended June 30, 2022 and was partially offset by an increase of \$1.8 million in accounts payable.
+Net cash used in operating activities during Q1 2022 was \$15.0 million, consisting primarily of our net loss of \$25.1 million adjusted for non-cash charges of \$6.9 million and changes in our net operating assets of \$3.2 million.
+The non-cash charges were primarily driven by \$2.5 million in stock-based compensation expense, \$1.7 million in amortization of debt issuance cost, \$1.3 million in depreciation and amortization expense, \$0.8 million in non-cash lease amortization, and \$0.6 million in remeasurement of derivative and warrant liability fair value.
+Net cash provided by changes in our operating assets and liabilities of \$3.2 million resulted largely from an increase of \$4.4 million in accrued liabilities, an increase of \$3.2 million in accounts payable, and a decrease in accounts receivable of \$0.7 million due to customer collections, which were offset by a decrease of \$2.1 million from deferred offering costs related to the Business Combination.

-Net cash used in operating activities during the six months ended June 30, 2021 was \$32.6 million, consisting primarily of our net loss of \$33.9 million, adjusted for non-cash charges of \$10.1 million and net cash used by changes in our operating assets and liabilities of \$8.8 million.
-The non-cash charges were driven by depreciation and amortization expense of \$2.8 million, stock-based compensation expense of \$2.7 million, non-cash lease amortization of \$1.8 million, amortization of debt issuance costs of \$1.4 million and change in fair value of derivative and warrant liability of \$1.3 million.
-Net cash used by changes in our operating assets and liabilities of \$8.8 million was primarily due to a \$4.8 million decrease in deferred revenue, a \$2.3 million increase in accounts receivable, a \$2.1 million decrease in operating lease liabilities and was partially offset by an increase of \$1.5 million in accrued liabilities.
+Net cash used in operating activities during Q1 2021 was \$14.7 million, consisting primarily of our net loss of \$19.3 million, partially offset by noncash charges of \$5.4 million and cash used by changes in our operating assets and liabilities of \$0.8 million.
+The non-cash charges were primarily driven by depreciation and amortization expense of \$1.5 million, stock-based compensation expense of \$1.4 million, change in fair value of derivative and warrant liability of \$1.4 million, non-cash lease amortization of \$0.8 million and amortization of debt issuance costs of \$0.3 million.
+Net cash used by changes in our operating assets and liabilities of \$0.8 million was driven by a \$1.4 million decrease in deferred revenue and a \$1.2 million decrease in operating lease liabilities.
+This was offset by a decrease of \$1.7 million in accounts receivable due to increased customer collections and an increase of \$0.7 million in accrued liabilities.
 The decrease in deferred revenue is primarily attributed to upfront billings in 2020 for three projects that began in 2021.

-Cash Flows Used in Investing Activities
+Cash Flows Used in or Provided by Investing Activities